-The table below reports on the major flood relief and mitigation related projects contained within the DC Clean Rivers Project that have been approved for funding and their respective progress towards completion as indicated by the percentage of cumulative amounts paid for each project as of September 30, 2015, to total approved budget for the identified projects.
+The table below reports on the major flood relief and mitigation related projects contained within the DC Clean Rivers Project that have been approved for funding and their respective progress towards completion as indicated by the percentage of cumulative amounts paid for each project as of September 30, 2016, to total approved budget for the identified projects.

-Flood Relief and Mitigation Projects Progress Board Approved Contract Funding Actuals Percent (E) Irving Street Green Infrastructure \$3,500,000 \$2,684,327 76.7% First Street Tunnel 157,675,000 111,406,085 70.7% Total \$161,175,000 \$114,090,412 70.8%
+Flood Relief and Mitigation Projects Progress Board Approved Contract Funding Actuals Percent (E) McMillan Stormwater Storage \$12,000,000 \$11,932,836 99.4% First Street Tunnel 157,675,000 144,882,364 91.9% Total \$169,675,000 \$156,815,200 92.42%

-Although the budget has not yet been approved by the Board, the Northeast Boundary Tunnel (NEBT) is a major component of the DC Clean Rivers Project's objective of meeting CSO control objectives and providing flood relief and mitigation in the Northeast Boundary drainage area of the District.
-The NEBT will provide CSO storage capacity for the Anacostia River as required by the Consent Decree and will also serve to relieve and mitigate the occurrence of sewer flooding and basement backups in the Northeast Boundary drainage area.
+In 2016, the Board approved the Northeast Boundary Tunnel (NEBT) initial funding budget, which is a major component of the DC Clean Rivers Project's objective of meeting CSO control objectives and providing flood relief and mitigation in the Northeast Boundary drainage area of the District.
+As of September 30, 2016, \$17 million has been approved by the Board to fund project planning and design costs, of which \$1.3 million has been expended.
+The NEBT will provide CSO storage capacity for the Anacostia River as required by the Consent Decree and will also serve to relieve and mitigate sewer flooding and basement backups in the Northeast Boundary drainage area.